UK teams with defence and telecom companies on cyber security

 Britain made cyber security one of its top national defence priorities in 2010, citing the growing menace of digital attacks from criminals and state-sponsored overseas groups.

-BAE Systems, Rolls-Royce, Lockheed Martin and Hewlett Packard are among companies that will team up with government to share information on tackling cyber threats, the Ministry of Defence said on Friday.
+BAE Systems (BAES.L), Rolls-Royce (RR.L), Lockheed Martin (LMT.N) and Hewlett Packard (HPQ.N) are among companies that will team up with government to share information on tackling cyber threats, the Ministry of Defence said on Friday.

 The partnership also comes as contractors such as BAE build up their cyber businesses in anticipation of rising demand from governments and companies, at a time when demand for equipment suffers in defence budget cuts.